 - Utilizing High Content Screening to image molecular probes that label nonviable cells but are impermeable to viable cells furnishes an effective assay for cytotoxicity and cell viability in cell models .

-- In conjunction with other assay endpoints, such as the assessment of cell proliferation or apoptosis, the measurement of cell viability is an useful tool for interrogating the effect of cancer drugs in vitro .
+- In conjunction with other assay endpoints, such as the assessment of cell proliferation or apoptosis, the measurement of cell viability is a useful tool for interrogating the effect of cancer drugs in vitro .

-- In addition to High Content Screening, Visikol offers cell viability quantification via higher throughput endpoints such as MTT and CellTiterGlo
+- In addition to High Content Screening, Visikol offers cell viability quantification via higher throughput endpoints such as MTT assays and CellTiterGlo

 - 3D cell culture models effectively recapitulate the in vivo tumor environment, and are an effective tool for the evaluation of cytotoxic effects of promising anti-cancer drug compounds.